sql-machine-learning/elasticdl/docs/designs/allreduce.md

 instead of on parameter servers.
 Once an evaluation completes, we send the evaluation result to master for TensorBoard service to consume.

+#### ElasticDL Embedding Layer

+ElasticDL embedding layer is not supported under Allreduce-based training since each worker has the exact same copy of the model that must fit within each worker's specified resources.
+Any layers in the model defined via ``elasticdl.layers.embedding`` will be replaced by `tf.keras.layers.Embedding`.

 #### Relevant CLI Arguments

+The following CLI arguments are relevant and their behaviors might be changed under Allreduce-based training:

-* ``--restart_policy``: The pod restart policy when pod crashed.
-* ``--restart_delay_secs``: The number of seconds to delay before restarting the failed pods.
-This could be useful when the `AllReduceCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
+* ``--restart_policy``: The pod restart policy when pod crashed. the `AllReduceCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
 * ``--distribution_strategy``: In addition to the existing "ParameterServerStrategy" that we have, we add a new strategy called "AllreduceStrategy".
 * ``--num_ps_pods`` will be ignored if "AllreduceStrategy" is used and only ``--num_workers`` will be taken into account.
 * ``--use_async`` and ``--lr_staleness_modulation`` will be ignored if "AllreduceStrategy" is used.
+* Only ``--grads_to_wait = 1`` will be supported if "AllreduceStrategy" is used.

+The following new CLI arguments are added:

+* ``--restart_delay_secs``: The number of seconds to delay before restarting the failed pods.
+This could be useful when

 ## Potential Future Optimizations